Redstel/Lunar-rooms-wiki/NotUsed.md

 ## Reason:
-The jumpscare from "Joyful insanity 2" and the jumpscare from "Joyful insanity 1" were not used its because you couldn't change the A200 and A120 jumpscare in Rooms & Doors.
+The jumpscare of "Joyful insanity 2" and the jumpscare of "Joyful insanity 1" were not used its because you couldn't change the A200 and A120 jumpscare in Rooms & Doors.